H0than/SQL-Work/README.md

 The ability to combine data from multiple tables or queries is crucial in database management.
 In this section, I showcase my proficiency in using JOINs and UNIONs to merge datasets, demonstrating different types of JOINs and the UNION operator for data manipulation.

-## Advanced JOINs and NULLs

-Advanced JOIN operations and handling NULL values are vital for complex data retrieval and analysis.
-Here, I delve into more advanced JOIN techniques, including self-joins and multi-table joins, while also addressing the challenges posed by NULL values in SQL queries.

 ## Subqueries in SQL

 Subqueries, or nested queries, offer a powerful way to retrieve data based on conditions from within another query.
 In this section, I demonstrate my ability to use subqueries effectively to retrieve specific datasets or perform complex data filtering.